 Introducing a new ILLUUM series: The Quick In & Out.
 It’s a snapshot of a superfood that can nourish us inside and out, complete with easy DIY recipes to reap the benefits both ways.

 A tropical fruit native to southern Mexico and Central America

 Why It’s Good For You:

-- Has seeds that can improve digestion more than an entire bottle of digestive enzymes
+Has seeds that can improve digestion better than an entire bottle of digestive enzymes

-- High in Vitamin C, Vitamin E, and antioxidants that prevent damage from free radicals, both in the body and on the skin (think a lower risk of cancer along with less wrinkles!)
+High in Vitamin C and Vitamin E, antioxidants that prevent damage from free radicals, both in the body and on the skin

 How To Use (In):